burning489/tmd/README.md

 - [x] improve output structure， better for reproduce
 - [x] if the above not working, remove the elastic part and retry
 - [x] consider multi v update in each iteration
-- [ ] introuduce BB step scheme for x iteration again
+- [x] introuduce BB step scheme for x iteration again
 - [x] retry rayleigh quotient iteration and power method, add eigenvalue computing and largestreal case
 - [x] decouple gen_v from solver
 - [x] understand LOBPSD/LOBPCG: notice current and previous approximation might be linear dependent.
+- [ ] redirect fprintf to file
+- [ ] log information about derivative

 ## Bugs
 - [x] LOBPSD and LOBPCG in solver use wrong parameter for eigs, should replace SM with smllestreal